-Absolute trust (split trust)
+Absolute split trust

 For Protection

-This is also a split trust meaning the life assured, or settlor, retains an interest in the policy allowing them to receive any benefits from a critical illness claim and from a terminal illness claim where applicable.
+This is a split trust meaning the life assured, or settlor, retains an interest in the policy allowing them to receive any benefits from a critical illness claim and from a terminal illness claim where applicable.
 The trustees hold the death benefit for the beneficiaries of the trust.

 Key Benefits